mongodb/specifications/source/ocsp-support/ocsp-support.rst

 disabling certificate revocation checking altogether via ``tlsDisableCertificateRevocationCheck``.

-An application that uses a driver that utilizes hard fail behavior when there are no certificate revocation mechanisms available may also experience connectivity issue.
+An application that uses a driver that utilizes hard-fail behavior when there are no certificate revocation mechanisms available may also experience connectivity issue.
 Cases in which no certificate revocation mechanisms being available include: